angular/components/guides/v15-mdc-migration.md

 # Migrating to MDC-based Angular Material Components

-In Angular Material v15, many of the components have been refactored to be based on the official [Material Design Components for Web (MDC)](https://github.com/material-components/material-components-web).
+In Angular Material v15 and later, many of the components have been refactored to be based on the official [Material Design Components for Web (MDC)](https://github.com/material-components/material-components-web).
 The components from the following imports have been refactored: